juliasilge/course-ML-tidymodels/slides/chapter1_05.md

 ![tidymodels](https://github.com/juliasilge/supervised-ML-case-studies-course/blob/master/img/tidymodels_small.png?raw=true)

 Notes: We are going to use packages from tidymodels in this course.
 When you type `library(tidymodels)`, you load a collection of packages for modeling and machine learning using tidyverse principles.
 I usually just load them all at once if I am working on a modeling project.
-All the packages are designed to be consistent, composable, and to support good modeling practices.
+All the packages are designed to be consistent, modular, and to support good modeling practices.
 The first thing we are going to practice is splitting your data into a training set and a testing set.

 ---